-Ragi Mudde is a very healthy staple from Karnataka and Rayalaseema Region of Andhra Pradesh and is made using Ragi flour.
+Ragi Mudde or Ragi Ball is a very healthy staple from Karnataka and Rayalaseema Region of Andhra Pradesh and is made using Ragi flour or finger millet flour.
 It is best served with a spicy curry.
-Here is a Step by Step Recipe to make the best Ragi Mudde.
+Here is a Step by Step Recipe of how to make Ragi Mudde at home.

 It was a Sunday morning, holding the cup of morning drink, deciding the menu for the day, came this idea of preparing a South Indian meal.
 Usually south Indian meals have poori or chapathi and rice with a spread of vegetable delicacies.

 But I wanted to go authentic, something that is prepared at the home of natives, that gives the essence of villages.
 It was after some serious research that I found the one – Ragi Mudde Recipe.

 Ragi Mudde or Ragi Ball is a staple from Karnataka and Rayalaseema Region of Andhra Pradesh.
 It is basically a soft ball made using ragi flour or Finger millet flour and it can be served with spicy non veg curries or dal.

 Some people makes these with only Ragi Flour but I like to make Ragi Mudde with rice added to it.
 Ragi Mudde with chicken curry is a staple in the villages of Karnataka and so is Ragi Mudde and Mutton Curry.

 These are super healthy side to serve with any spicy curry.
 I am surprised that they tasted so good that even my picky little eater enjoyed them with a drizzle of ghee on top.
 To prepare Ragi Mudde, you have to add the ragi flour in boiling water and the mixture is then cooked until it thickens.